Chronic flooding is wearing on Flushing

 “The entire city’s sewer system was built for a different climate reality than we have now, so this community is suffering even more with these intense rains,” he said.
 He added that years of insufficient funding have prevented the department from making long-overdue upgrades.

-“According to a report recently from the OMB, your sewer can only take 1.75 inches [of rainwater] per hour,” she said.
+“According to a report recently from the [Office of Management and Budget], your sewer can only take 1.75 inches [of rainwater] per hour,” she said.
 “The criteria to design the sewer is 5.95.”

 “For 26 years, nothing has been done.”